For staff and students

 Requests delivered as PDF documents

-From early September 2016, you will receive many of your article requests as encrypted PDF documents via the British Library’s On Demand service.
+You will receive many of your article requests as encrypted PDF documents via the British Library’s On Demand service.
 Requests will continue to be delivered in the usual way to your registered King’s email address but in order to download and view your document a short initial registration process is required.
 Further details on how to do this, together with guidance and FAQs on how to retrieve your request can be found here.
 Additionally, the British Library On Demand FAQs provide some basic troubleshooting advice.

 Requests delivered as .TIFF files